-Section Provision of Accord Latest Statement of Government Opinion of PCJSS (D) REF ABILITATION, GENERAL AMNEST Y AND OTHER MATTERS: D.5.
+Section Provision of Accord Latest Statement of Government Opinion of PCJSS (D) REI HABILITATION, GENERAL AMNEST Y AND OTHER MATTERS: D.5.
 This Commission shall be constituted with the following Members: a) Retired Justice; b) Circle Chief (concerned) c) Chairman/Representative of the Regional Council; d) Divisional Commissioner/Additional Commissioner; e) Chairman of the District Council (concerned).
 Implemented.
-The Land Commission has been reconstituted.
+The Land Commission has been constituted and its activities is continuing.
 Implemented.
 The Land Commission does not have adequate man powers, funds and logistics to work.
 Though the head office of the Commission in Khagrachari district and branch offices of Rangamati and Bandarban districts at the offices of Rangamati and Bandarban Hill District Councils respectively were established, these offices lack manpower, funds and logistics to work.
+At present, the functions of the Land Commission are stopped.
 D.6. a) The tenure of office of the Commission shall be three years.
 But its tenure shall be extendible in consultation with the Regional Council.
 Implemented.
-It is followed.
+Resolution of land disputes is under the jurisdiction of the Land Commission.
+The CHT Land Disputes Resolution Commission (Amendment) Act 2016 was adopted by the Jatiya Sangsad and published in the Bangladesh Gazette on 13 October 2016.
+At present, the work of formulating Rules 2016 of the CHT Land Disputes Resolution Commission is in the final stage in the Ministry of Lands.
 Implemented. b) The Commission shall resolve the disputes in consonance with the law, custom and practice in force in the Chittagong Hill Tracts.
-The process is on.
+Implemented.
 The issue of resolution of disputes falls under jurisdiction of the Land Commission.
 The CHT Land Dispute Resolution Commission (Amendment) Act 2016 has been approved in the great Jatya Sangsad (National Parliament) and it has been published in the Gazzette on 13 October 2016.
-Accordingly, the program is on.
-In order to frame up Rules under jurisdiction of the Act, the draft Rules 2016 has been sent to the Ministry of Lands.
-At present the work of framing Rules 2016 of the CHT Land Dispute Resolution Commission is lying at the final stage with the Ministry of Lands.
-Unimplemented.
+Accordingly, the Unimplemented.
 Only the law and custom have been inserted in the CHT Land Dispute Resolution Commission Act 2001.
 Later, the law, custom and practice had been inserted through passing the CHT Land Dispute Resolution Commission (Amendment) Act 2016 in the parliament.
 After amendment of the law, having the draft Rules of the Land Commission formulated, the CHT Regional Council submitted the draft to the Ministry of Lands on 1 January 2017 for approval.
 But the government has not yet finalized the Rules.
 As a result, the judicial work for resolution of land dispute has not yet been started to this day.